 Category A: To apply under Category A, you must have been referred to the program by 1 of the GTS’s designated partners.
 You must also hire a foreign worker with unique skills and experience that can not be replaced by a Canadian citizen or permanent resident.

-Category B: If you are looking to hire a highly-skilled foreign worker in an occupation listed on the GTS’s list, then you can apply under Category B. These occupations are generally in-demand and have a shortage of domestic skilled labor.
+Category B: If you are looking to hire a highly-skilled foreign worker in an occupation listed on the GTS’s list, you can apply under Category B. These occupations are generally in-demand and have a shortage of domestic skilled labor.

 These 2 categories have specific requirements.
 However, there are a few general requirements for the GTS: